hchautran/PiToMe/README.md

 </p>
 <br />

 This repository provides a PyTorch implementation of the paper [Accelerating Transformers with Spectrum-Preserving Token Merging](https://arxiv.org/abs/2405.16148), accepted at NeurIPS 2024.
-In this work, we introduce a new algorithm called pitome, designed to compress Vision Transformers (ViT) across various applications through token merging.
+In this work, we introduce a new algorithm called `pitome`, designed to compress Vision Transformers (ViT) across various applications through token merging.
 After each layer, tokens are progressively merged, resulting in a remaining r percentage of tokens, as illustrated in the figure below.

 ![Example Image](/figures/overview.png)